-How the University uses parent or carer personal data (fair processing notice)
+How the University uses research participants’ personal data (fair processing notice)

 About this notice

-The University needs to collect and process parent/carer personal data in order to function effectively as an organisation.
-Personal data is processed for a variety of reasons (as set out below) and all such personal data will be collected and processed in accordance with the requirements of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+The University needs to collect and process the personal data of individuals who take part in research projects to fulfil its statutory functions and operate effectively.
+Personal data is processed for a variety of reasons relating to research (as set out below), and all personal data will be collected and processed in accordance with the requirements of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018, and any subsequent relevant legislation.

 In this notice:

-Unless the University processes your personal data on behalf of another organisation for purposes that have been determined by that organisation, the University is a ‘controller’ in relation to your personal data and is registered as such with the Information Commissioner’s Office (ICO) (registration number Z6650067).
+The University is a ‘data controller’ in relation to your personal data and is registered as such with the Information Commissioner’s Office (ICO), under registration number Z6650067.

 Changes to this notice

 The University may update this notice at any time and may provide you with further notices on specific occasions where we collect and process personal data about you.
-You should check this notice regularly to take notice of any changes, however where any change affects your rights and interests, we will make sure we bring this to your attention and clearly explain what this means for you.
+You should check this notice regularly to be aware of any changes.
+However, where any change affects your rights and interests, we will do our best to make sure we bring this to your attention and clearly explain what this means for you.

 Questions or comments

-If you have any questions or comments regarding this notice or you wish to exercise any of your rights (see below), you should contact our Data Protection Officer by email at data-protection@bristol.ac.uk or by phone on ext.
-41824.
+If you have any questions or comments regarding this notice or the research study that you are participating in, or you wish to exercise any of your rights (see below), you should contact the research team responsible for the study (details will be provided in the participant information sheet).
+You could also contact the University’s Data Protection Officer by email at data-protection@bristol.ac.uk.

 How we collect your personal data